Off-Cycle Private Equity Recruiting: How to Win Middle-Market Private Equity Offers

 I won an offer at an “In-Between-a-Bank” (IBAB) – think HSBC, RBC, Wells Fargo, etc.

-In my first year at the firm, I went through the on-cycle private equity recruiting process, which began in January back then (it’s earlier now).
+In my first year at the firm, I went through the on-cycle private equity recruiting process, which began in January back then (it’s much earlier now – more like ~2+ years in advance of your start date).

 I started preparing for PE recruiting right after I started in August, and I began a more serious effort in October.